mynah22/Homelab-Guides/HardwareRef/AdvantechFWA1320.md

 # Advantech FWA1320

 This is a little 6 port network appliance, with an msata drive, a couple of DIMM slots, and some usb ports for installation media.

 No video output, so the only way to connect to the device is by using a console cable (RJ45 to USB)

-I will describe the basic of connecting to this device, and installing PFSense
+This guide describes the basics of connecting to this device and installing PFSense

 # Requirements
 1. RJ45 to USB console cable